How does March Madness Betting Work

 March Madness Structure/Brackets

-The men’s college basketball season started in November with approximately 350 teams competing in Division 1 of the NCAA.
-They start the season with non-conference games against local teams, then move on to conference play.
+The men’s college basketball season starts each November with approximately 350 teams competing in Division 1 of the NCAA.
+They start the season with non-conference games against teams from around the country, before moving on to conference play.

-Eventually the field of 68 teams are revealed on Selection Sunday (this year it’s March 12) with eight of those teams playing in what is called the “First Four” in Dayton, Ohio.
+Eventually, the field of 68 teams is revealed on Selection Sunday (this year it’s March 17), with eight of those teams playing in what is called the “First Four” in Dayton, Ohio.

 The winners there move into the bracket of 64 teams, each seeded 1-16 by the NCAA and placed in four different regions throughout the country.
-The higher the seed, the better the team, supposedly, but one of the beauties of March Madness is the lower seeds pulling the upsets.
+The higher the seed, the better the NCAA thinks the team is, but one of the beauties of March Madness is the lower seeds pulling the upsets.

-Each region is a mini March Madness tournament of its own.
-It’s all win or go home, survive and advance as they say.
-The four Region winners meet up in the Final Four in Houston April 1, and the winners collide for the national title on April 3.
+Each region is a mini March Madness tournament of its own, with teams attempting to survive and advance.
+It’s all win or go home, survive, and advance, as they say.
+The four Region winners meet up in the Final Four in Phoenix on April 6, and the winners collide for the national title on April 8.